axelpale/yamdog/api.md

 <a name="top"></a>
 # Yamdog API Docs

 Welcome to Yamdog v1.2.1 API documentation.
+This document is generated with Yamdog itself, of course.

 <a name="yamdog"></a>